kondrak/vkQuake2/README.md

 ## Windows
 - download and install the latest [Vulkan SDK](https://vulkan.lunarg.com/)
-- install [Visual Studio Community 2022](https://www.visualstudio.com/products/free-developer-offers-vs) with the latest Windows SDK and C++ MFC for build tools
+- install [Visual Studio Community 2022](https://www.visualstudio.com/products/free-developer-offers-vs) with the latest Windows SDK and C++ MFC for build tool and C++ MFC for x64/x86 in case you're using Visual Studio Community 2026
 - open `quake2.sln` and choose the target architecture (x86/x64) - it should build without any additional steps

 ## Linux